-HR under pressure: How upskilling your team can help you face challenges
+HR under pressure: How upskilling can help you face challenges

 Through the challenges of the last 10 months, HR teams have arguably never faced this much pressure.
 Back in February, more than half of HR professionals were already reporting that their organisations were hiring fewer people.
 They were also spending less on contract workers and redirecting spending to support their existing teams.
-That means developing the current skill sets of your HR teams and arming them with the tools to adapt to change have never been more important.
+That means developing your current skill sets and arming yourself with the tools to adapt to change have never been more important.

-Along with that ability to adapt, you’ll be offering your employees a more well-rounded work experience that includes professional (and personal) development.
-That means a happier workforce.
-When you have that happier, more engaged workforce, you will see that value impacting the experience of your customers, too.
-Read on to find out how upskilling can not only benefit your bottom line, but also help your HR teams be prepared for just about anything that comes their way.
+Along with that ability to adapt, you’ll end up with a more well-rounded work experience that includes professional (and personal) development.
+That means you’ll be happier and more engaged at work, and you’ll see that impact the experience of your customers, too.
+Read on to find out how upskilling can not only benefit your bottom line, but also help you be prepared for the future, and shape the way it looks.

 Preparing for change

 Helping people navigate change is one of the biggest challenges HR professionals face.
 Whether there’s a pandemic or not, it’s the HR team’s responsibility to maintain morale, help people stay on track and remain focused on upskilling both their own teams and other employees to meet new needs.

 A really great habit to build is constant communication before, during and after big changes.
 The second most important things to build are the skills your people will need to cope with change.
 This will make them feel more secure and prepared, and they will hopefully start to embrace the changes that come their way.

 Providing learning opportunities not only prepares your HR teams and your entire organisation for change, but it also will keep your employees engaged and fulfilled.
 This will likely lead to a longer tenure with your business, helping you make the most of your highly skilled employees and stay competitive.